You are at risk of hearing loss

 - Amplified music can cause noise-induced hearing loss (NIHL).
 A study in Great Britain found that 62% of regular club-goers have symptoms of hearing loss.

-- The risk of hearing damage depends on: (1) how loud the music is: (2) how close you are to the speakers; (3) how long you are on the dance floor; (4) previous hearing damage.
+- The risk of hearing damage depends on: 1) how loud the music is; 2) how close you are to the speakers; 3) how long you are near the speakers; 4) previous hearing damage.

 - You may be at greater risk if you have a family history of hearing loss.